falkmielke/eigentoolbox/README.md

 Yet just because the Pet Stop Boys are better than Justine Biber does not mean that you would want to `@importFrom` either of them, right?
 *I am more of a punk anyways.*
 The problem with `Roxy` is that she tries to be many things at once.
-*Roxy* defines imports and exports in the scope of the package.
+*Roxy*, which is supposed to be a documentation tool, defines imports and exports in the scope of the package (without the actual import).
 WTF?!
+I know, this is supposed to be good, so that documentation does not get outdated.
+But then give me a proper `import`.
-And then there is exactly *one* way of getting these import tags to the package correctly.
+Then, downstream, there is exactly *one* way of getting these import tags to the package correctly.
 Yes, that *is* necessary: we need consistency of the `roxygen2` tags and a list in the `DESCRIPTION`.
 Why both?
+Why can't the package just ask `Roxy`?
 Don't ask me.
+I like the packages idea.
+Yet the details are causing frustrating.

 Why do we need `usethis` (silly name, btw), could we not just improve the base procedure, instead?
 Why do we need `tibble`s, could we not just improve data frames?
+The `dplyr` people change standards all the time; you might call this a "living language" or "organic development", yet it is annoying devs.
-In part, this is a community failing to converge on good practices, a "zen of R".
+In part, these are symptoms of a community failing to converge on good practices, a "zen of R".
 *The same community who fail to [find a new timeserver since the old one went down at lest four years ago](https://stackoverflow.com/a/63616156), or just de-activate the check for "future file timestamps".*
 And because of that general situation, R repeatedly forces me into inefficient workflows and compliance bullshit.
 > This is how we do it, because this is the way to do it in R.